 Water came from Meadows Valley Wash 12 miles away.
 All other materials were hauled through the mountains by mule team 150 miles from a railroad head at Milford, Utah.
 For 16 years, most of the bullion was hauled out in the same manner.

 The dry milling processes used prior to the introduction of wet methods created a fine silicon, or “death” dust, which caused the deaths of many residents and gave the town its nickname.

 Delamar produced $15,000,000 in gold and was Nevada’s leading producer at the turn of the twentieth century.

 Location.
-Marker has been reported missing.
-It was located near 37° 36.753′ N, 114° 43.424′ W. Marker was near Caliente, Nevada, in Lincoln County.
-Marker could be reached from the intersection of U.S. 93 at milepost 8.5 and the dirt road to Delamar, on Touch for map.
-Marker was in this post office area: Caliente NV 89008, United States of America.
+37° 37.175′ N, 114° 47.702′ W. Marker is near Caliente, Nevada, in Lincoln County.
+Marker is at the intersection of U.S. 93 at milepost 8.5 and the dirt road to Delamar, on the right when traveling north on U.S. 93.
+Touch for map.
+Marker is in this post office area: Caliente NV 89008, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 17, 2013, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 355 times since then and 19 times this year.
-Photos: 1. submitted on October 17, 2013.
-2, 3. submitted on October 17, 2013, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.
+This page was last revised on March 19, 2022.
+It was originally submitted on October 17, 2013, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 504 times since then and 27 times this year.
+Last updated on March 19, 2022, by Melissa H Spease of Las Vegas, Nevada.
+Photos: 1. submitted on March 18, 2022, by Melissa H Spease of Las Vegas, Nevada.
+2, 3. submitted on October 17, 2013, by Bill Kirchner of Tucson, Arizona. • J. Makali Bruton was the editor who published this page.